Wal*mart Courageously Pursues Self-Driving Shopping Carts

 When it comes to self-driving carts, the stakes are much, much lower.While there are fewer ethical issues involved in adopting self-driving shopping carts (perhaps just the technology’s immediate effect on workers), there is also less to gain.
 As of now, shopping carts honestly don’t do much for customers.
 The average shopper is not inconvenienced by pushing a cart around as he or she browses and very few shoppers forget to get a cart when they enter a Wal*Mart.

 Carts are, however, the most direct interaction point between a store like Wal*Mart and its customers.
 If the company succeeds in building the model it has proposed, future models could include more interactive features that make the shopping experience more efficient for shoppers and more lucrative for the retail chain.
-Self-driving carts, even the current proposed model, could also help clear parking lots of shopping cart congestion and relieve workers of the dreaded cart duty.
-Please share this article with your friends and colleagues.
+Self-driving shopping carts, even the current proposed model, could also help clear parking lots of shopping cart congestion and relieve workers of the dreaded cart duty.